 Is It Coronavirus or Allergies?

-The main warning signs of COVID-19, the disease caused by the new coronavirus, are fever, fatigue, and a dry cough.
+Some of the main symptoms of COVID-19 include fever, fatigue, and a dry cough.
 Sometimes, it also causes cold-like symptoms like a runny nose.
 During allergy season, it may be hard to tell the difference between COVID-19 and allergies.